 - Once you receive the money in your TransferWise account, send it on to your UK bank account, with the money automatically converted from USD to GBP along the way

-The magic happens because PayPal lets you link your bank accounts with your PayPal account, and transfer money between these accounts without paying a fee, as long as there’s no currency conversion going on.
+The magic happens because PayPal lets you link your bank accounts with your PayPal account, and transfer money between these accounts without paying a fee, as long as there’s no currency conversion taking place.

 It’s an extra step, but it’ll save you a lot of money.